JuliaNonconvex/Nonconvex.jl/README.md

 The method of moving asymptotes algorithms' were generalized to handle infinite variable bounds.
 The augmented Lagrangian implementation may need fine tuning so use with care.
 In the augmented Lagrangian implementation, a block constraint can be handled efficiently by defining a custom adjoint rule for the block constraint using `ChainRulesCore.jl`.
 This custom adjoint will be picked up by `Nonconvex.jl` when calculating the gradient of the augmented Lagrangian.

 The following packages are wrapped:
-- `IpoptAlg`: a wrapping around Ipopt.jl
+- `IpoptAlg`: a wrapper around Ipopt.jl
+- `NLoptAlg`: a wrapper around NLopt.jl
+- `PercivalAlg`: a wrapper around Percival.jl

 # Example